bcht201/Habit-Tracker/README.md

 ## Logic flowchart:
 ### Initialisation (Add to task list)
 - Timeframe: as inputted
-- Deadline: daily(current time + 1 day 00:00), Weekly (current time + 7 day 00:00)
+- Deadline: daily(current time + 1 day 00:00)
 - Freq: as inputted
 - Completed: 0
 - Streak: 0

 ### Update (Mark as complete)
-- Timeframe: unchanged unless timeframe changed
+- Already completed && current time is before deadline == already done for the day
+- Not completed && current time is before deadline == completeToday++ or reset && streak++
-- Deadline: daily(current time + 1 day 00:00), Weekly: unchanged unless deadline passed
+- Current time is after deadline > 1 day == reset (streak broken)
-- Freq: unchanged unless manipulated
-- Completed: Completed ++ / deadline passed
-- Streak: Streak++ / deadline missed
+- Current time is after deadline < 1 day && completed == keep streak, reset for new day
+- Current time is after deadline < 1 day && !completed == reset, streak broken

 # Routes
-## GET:
+## /user:
-- /showAllUsers
-- /habits/:userID
+- GET: / -> get all users in the database
+- GET: /:ID -> get a specific user in the database
+- POST: /addUser -> add new user to DB, requires req.body.name

-## POST:
+## /activity:
-- /newUser
-- /newActivity
+- GET: ?user=ID -> get all activities of a specific user
+- GET: ?user=ID&complete=true -> get all completed activities of a specific user
+- GET: ?user=ID&complete=false -> get all incomplete activities of a specific user
+- POST: /new -> add new activity to DB
+* require Name of activity(req.body.name), Which user to add to(req.body.userID), frequency per day(req.body.frequency)